-G. Does LWVUS recommend the Leagues convert to 501(c)3?
+Does LWVUS recommend that Leagues convert to $\S501(c)(3)$ ?

-LWVUS does not "recommend" that a League pursue this conversion because it has concern that a League could have very specific individual factors that might make such a conversion impractical.
-However, LWVUS is providing substantial support to all Leagues wishing to consider this change through the services of LWVUS consultants Tom Carson (tpcarson@outlook.com) and Toni Larson (toni.larson@gmail.com), and highly recommends that all Leagues consult with them during their planning and certainly before making a final decision.
-Under certain circumstances, the services of an attorney may also be beneficial.
+LWVUS does not "recommend" that a League pursue this conversion because it has concern that a League could have very specific individual factors which might make such a conversion impractical.
+However, LWVUS is providing substantial support to all Leagues wishing to consider this change through the services of LWVUS consultants Tom Carson (toni.larson@gmail.com), and highly recommends that all League consult with them during their planning and certainly before making a final decision, Under certain local circumstances, the services of attorney may also be beneficial.